COVID-19 and air pollution

 Examining COVID-19 cases from over 355 cities in the Netherlands, the study noted that for every 20% rise in air pollution, COVID-19 cases could be expected to rise by nearly 100%.

-According to the study, this huge increase was found even when not considering the previous health or the demographics (i.e., race, income) of those infected with the COVID-19 virus.
+According to the study, this huge increase was found even when not considering the previous health or the demographics (i.e., race, income) of those infected by the SARS-CoV-2 coronavirus.